Testosterone Replacement For Andropause

 Over the course of a man’s life, his testosterone levels begin to drop because the body naturally produces less and less of this hormone that is crucial to every man’s well-being.
 With the natural decrease in testosterone, the average male reaches what is termed “andropause” sometime around the age of 50.
 Andropause, the medical term used to signify male menopause, can cause many symptoms that restrict men from looking and feeling their best.
 Decreased sexual desire, droopy skin, loss of muscle mass, mood swings, depression, erectile dysfunction, and hair loss are all problems that due to the dip in testosterone.

-Bioidentical hormones can help men to supplement deficient hormones in Rochester Hills, Michigan and surrounding areas.
+Bioidentical hormones can help men to supplement deficient hormones in Wixom, Michigan and surrounding areas.
 With the right Hormone Replacement Therapy Program, men no longer have to “deal” with the symptoms of andropause, but instead, they can regain control over their lives.
 It is always possible to look and feel one’s best, no matter the age.

 Testosterone is the “male hormone” associated with male sexuality and physicality, but this hormone is proving to play a much larger role than just determining sex.
 Testosterone is not only responsible for producing the traits found in boys and men; it affects human behavior in both males and females.
 Today, extensive research shows gender assignment may be one of many jobs assigned to these endocrine employees.